shao2011/shao2011/README.md

 ### WELCOME TO MY GITHUB 👋
+My name is Nguyễn Song Hào.
+I am currently a third-year student majoring in Data Science and AI at (Hanoi University of Science and Technology (HUST))[https://hust.edu.vn/].
+I am also a member of (Human Speech Text Processing Lab (HuSTEP)[https://github.com/HuSTeP-Human-Speech-Text-Processing-Lab]
 <!--
 **shao2011/shao2011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.